samuelgaucher/Pleanote/README.md

 # Pleanote
 A pleasing LaTeX novel template!

 Use Pleanote as you wish.
-It is probably better suited for non-technical literary works essays.
+It is probably better suited for non-technical literary works and essays.